 Other than that, Queries and Mutations are the same, they’re both just strings that map to functions.

-Now that we’re clear on Queries v.
-Mutations (both are just maps to functions), Auth is left up to the application layer, not the GraphQL API layer, although some mechanisms in GraphQL can help facilitate Auth.
+Now that we’re clear on Queries vs. Mutations (both are just maps to functions), authentication & authorization is left up to the application layer, not the GraphQL API layer, although some mechanisms in GraphQL can help facilitate these processes.

 - Authentication: the process of verifying who you are (logging in)